HTU-Jordan/weather-station-dashboard/README.md

 ## Folder Structure
 Stylesheet, logo, font and footer files are place in the `www` folder.
 Shiny readily accepts them in this directory.
+Some of the raw data is available in the `data-snapshots` folder.

 ## Data Pipeline
 The weather station outputs 3 comma-separated tables.